Best dining table TechnoBuffalo 2022

 Fab folder: Wall-Mounted Folding Table for KitchenFold down

 If you're short on space, then consider a folding table, and even more space-saving — a wall-mounted version.
-Available in white or black, this compact option measuring 23.6-inches by 15.6-inches can take weight up to 35 pounds, so should cover you for a couple of dinner plates and some drinks.
+Available in white or black, this compact option measuring 23.6-by-15.6 inches can take weight up to 35 pounds, so should cover you for a couple of dinner plates and some drinks.

 With a craftsman oak wood finish, this dinette table is counter height, so perfect to use as a kitchen island you can eat at or to create a statement dining space with some designer high stools or bar chairs.
 Seating four, it has a one-inch thick tabletop, sturdy legs, and a built-in footrest for comfort.